microsoft/OpenHack/byos/serverless/deployment.md

 ## Other tools/resources: ##

 * DevOps
-    * teams will need to setup a CI/CD pipeline, recommened use of DevOps to deploy functions to to Azure OR
+    * teams will need to setup a CI/CD pipeline, recommend use of DevOps to deploy functions to to Azure OR
 * GitHub
     * use a github pipeline to deploy to azure